chipxsd/stream-based-sync/stream-based-sync.md

 end
 ```

-There's two main parts to the code above.
+There're two main parts to the code above.
 We used channels to construct
 a notion of followers (or subscribers, if you will), and when a client
 connects to the server it gets added to the channel (`@channel.subscribe`).
 Then, as soon as the server receives a light switch change (`ws.onmessage`)